When I was younger, I used to think that my life would be boring and uneventful after 40.

 and many more…

-The purpose of the shaming language is to extract resources out of you.
-Men are richer and more solvent in their 40s than they were in their 20s.
-Men over 40 have massive value to be exploited by the sharks who smell the blood (a.k.a the hard-earned wealth you earned with years of backbreaking labor).
+The purpose of shaming is to extract resources out of you.
+Men are usually richer and more solvent in their 40s than they were in their 20s.
+Men over 40 have massive value to be exploited by sharks who smell blood (a.k.a hard-earned wealth you earned by years of backbreaking labor).

-Most men are gullible enough to fall for the shaming language.
+Most men are gullible enough to fall for shaming language.
 Don’t buy into it.

-Let’s analyze the statements to clear the fog around them and expose their malevolence.
+Let’s analyze some shaming statements to clear the fog around them and expose their malevolence.

 Statement: “Old men dating younger women are creepy”

-Translation: “As older women, we wasted our youth by partying and banging bad boys.
+Translation: “As older women, we wasted our youths by partying and banging bad boys.
 Everything was awesome when we were young and our value was high in the sky.

 We need some simps to pay attention and money to us so that we don’t have to deal with the consequences of our bad decisions.
-The older and solvent men are high value now but they will prefer younger women if they are left alone with their choices.
+Older and solvent men are of high value now but they will prefer younger women if they are left to their own devices.
 We can’t allow this to happen because that will be our demise.